 Academic Programs Credits

-BA: English 36
+BA: English 42

+English Education Emphasis

 Literature Emphasis

 Writing Emphasis

-BS: Elementary Education, Major in Language Arts 30

-Minor in English 36
+Minor in English 21

 Minor in Teaching English as a Second Language 21

-Minor in Language Arts 21

-(for a Major in Elementary Education) 24

-MA

-English 33
+MA: English 33

-Teaching English as a Second Language

-MAT

-Elementary/Secondary English min.
-32
+General

 Teaching English as a Second Language

 Mission

 The Andrews University Department of English constitutes a vital component of this distinctive Seventh-day Adventist institution of higher learning.
 It draws together a diverse community of learners committed to seeking knowledge, affirming faith, and changing the world.
 Within the framework of Christian faith and purpose, it develops graduates who are competent, creative and critical readers, writers and thinkers, capable of a variety of careers and scholarly pursuits.